In this course attendees will learn how to develop and customize embedded Linux systems.

 - Develop an embedded web server.

 - Compile and test Linux kernel modules.

-- Boot a rootfs from the SD card and from the network.
+- Boot the rootfs from the SD card.

 - Using Buildroot as a build system to automate the generation of a complete embedded Linux system.

 - Understand how software licenses works.

 - Develop and cross-compile Linux applications for embedded systems.

 - Develop basic graphical applications using the Qt5 toolkit on an embedded Linux platform.

 - Debug applications with GDB, valgrind, strace and ltrace.

 - Set up and use Eclipse as an IDE for developing applications in embedded Linux.